 Run Python code in Azure Machine Learning designer

-In this article, you learn how to use the Execute Python Script component to add custom logic to Azure Machine Learning designer.
-In the following how-to, you use the Pandas library to do simple feature engineering.
+In this article, you'll learn how to use the Execute Python Script component to add custom logic to the Azure Machine Learning designer.
+In this how-to, you use the Pandas library to do simple feature engineering.

 You can use the in-built code editor to quickly add simple Python logic.
-If you want to add more complex code or upload additional Python libraries, you should use the zip file method.
+You should use the zip file method to add more complex code, or to upload additional Python libraries.

 The default execution environment uses the Anacondas distribution of Python.
-For a complete list of pre-installed packages, see the Execute Python Script component reference page.
+See the Execute Python Script component reference page for a complete list of pre-installed packages.

 If you do not see graphical elements mentioned in this document, such as buttons in studio or designer, you may not have the right level of permissions to the workspace.
 Please contact your Azure subscription administrator to verify that you have been granted the correct level of access.
 For more information, see Manage users and roles.

 Find the Execute Python Script component in the designer palette.
 It can be found in the Python Language section.

 Drag and drop the component onto the pipeline canvas.

 This article uses the Automobile price data (Raw) sample dataset.

 Drag and drop your dataset to the pipeline canvas.

 Connect the output port of the dataset to the top-left input port of the Execute Python Script component.
 The designer exposes the input as a parameter to the entry point script.